-When contemplating divorce, most people naturally prioritize concerns like children and property, including the family home, vehicles, and vacation homes.
-However, amid these considerations, it’s crucial not to overlook debts and liabilities accumulated during the marriage, including credit card debt.
-If you’re moving towards divorce, have you thoroughly assessed your and your spouse’s financial obligations, including credit card debt, in the context of a Texas divorce?
+When contemplating divorce, many people naturally focus on concerns like children and property, such as the family home, vehicles, and vacation homes.
+However, it’s equally important to address debts in divorce, including liabilities like credit card debt, which can easily be overlooked.
+If you’re approaching divorce, have you carefully assessed your financial obligations, along with your spouse’s, in the context of a Texas divorce?
+Understanding how debts will be divided is a crucial step in ensuring a fair financial resolution.

 Just as property is divided in a divorce, so are debts.
 How debts are divided and who bears the responsibility for each debt is a tremendously important part of any divorce.
 With experience handling divorces for clients across southeast Texas, the attorneys with the Law Office of Bryan Fagan, PLLC would like to share some information with you about credit cards and debts in general in the context of a divorce.